Wai30Yan/personal-blog/content/blogs/blog/index.md

 ---
-title: "My Second Blog"
+title: "My First Blog"
 date: 2023-02-05
 draft: false
 description: "All the shortcodes available in Blowfish."
 slug: "shortcodes"
 tags: ["hugo", "docs"]
-series_order: 2
+showEdit: false
 ---

-I am learning more and more to build my personal blog.
+This is fun and quite easy to use.
+I love it.